contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/04_run-tests/01_scenarios.md

 ![Run scenario](images/run-scenario.jpg "Run scenario")

 Your requests launch automatically one after the other.
+You can see the result of each request and click on a specific one if e.g. you want to know more about why it failed.

 ![Run scenario](images/run-scenario-result.jpg "Run scenario")